What are the benefits of a high-protein diet? Are there risks? Are the risks exaggerations by alarmists, or could you eat too much protein?

 If someone has pre-existing kidney disease or a history of kidney stones, a high protein intake is not appropriate.
 Protein doesn’t cause this damage, but kidneys that are already compromised may not be able to handle the processing protein’s byproducts.

-As you learned above, protein does a lot more than just build and maintain muscle.
-However, the myth about a “maximal” amount of protein in a meal does come from studies related to muscle growth.
+Protein does a lot more than just build and maintain muscle.
+The myth about a “maximal amount of protein” comes from studies related to muscle growth.

 The balance of protein synthesis (muscle growth) and protein breakdown determines your rate of muscle growth or maintenance.
 Your body regulates these two activities separately.